arangodb/docs/oasis/cloud-migration-tool.md

   --oasis.deployment-id=$OASIS_DEPLOYMENT_ID
 ```

-An optional `--abort` option is supported.
+The additional `--abort` option is supported.
 If specified, the `stop` command
 will not check anymore if both deployments are in-sync and stops all
 migration-related processes as soon as possible.